caasmo/restinpieces-litestream/README.md

 ## Configuration

-This module now uses the standard `litestream.yml` configuration format.
-Litestream configuration is managed securely through the restinpieces `SecureConfigStore`.
+This module uses the standard `litestream.yml` configuration format.
+Litestream configuration is managed securely through the restinpieces `SecureConfigStore`, which is managed with the `ripc` command-line tool.

 1.  **Create a `litestream.yml` file:** Create a standard Litestream configuration file.
 You can find examples in the [official Litestream documentation](https://litestream.io/config/).
-You can configure replicas for one or more databases, including using directory monitoring.

-2.  **Encrypt and Store:** Use the `insert-config` tool provided by the [restinpieces](https://github.com/caasmo/restinpieces) framework to encrypt the YAML file using your age key and store it in the database.
-Use the scope defined by `litestream.ConfigScope` (default: "litestream").
+2.  **Encrypt and Store with `ripc`:** Use the `ripc config save` command to encrypt and store your YAML file in the application's database.
+The scope must be `litestream`, as defined by `litestream.ConfigScope`.

     ```bash
-    # Assuming insert-config is built and in your PATH
-    # and restinpieces is in your GOPATH
-    go build -o bin/insert-config ../restinpieces/cmd/insert-config
-    ./bin/insert-config \
-      -age-key /path/to/your/age.key \
-      -db /path/to/your/app.db \
-      -file /path/to/your/litestream.yml \
-      -scope litestream \
+    ripc -age-key /path/to/your/age.key -dbpath /path/to/your/app.db config save -scope litestream /path/to/your/litestream.yml
-      -format yaml \
-      -desc "Initial Litestream configuration"
     ```
+    For more information on `ripc`, see the [restinpieces documentation](https://github.com/caasmo/restinpieces).

 ## Logging